 North Sound Memory Walk

 Saturday, Sept.
-6, 9 a.m. to noon at Mount Vernon’s Skaggit Transit Station, 105 E Kincaid Street.
+6, 9 a.m. to noon at Mount Vernon’s Skagit Transit Station, 105 E Kincaid Street.
 Join the fight against Alzheimer’s.
-All ages are welcome in this 3- or 1.2-mile walk through the streets of Mount Vernon.
+All welcome in this 3- or 1.2-mile walk.
 Memory Walk will feature a live band, food, prizes and more.
-Visit http://2008NorthSound.kintera.org/alzwa or contact Melissa.firstname.lastname@example.org, for more information.
+Visit http://2008NorthSound.kintera.org/alzwa or contact Melissa.firstname.lastname@example.org.

 The Stillaguamish Valley Pioneer Museum, 20722 67th Ave.
 NE.
 360-435-7289.

 Everett — Imagine Children’s Museum, 1502 Wall Street, 425-258-1006.
 Open Tuesday, Wednesday and Saturday from 10 a.m. to 4 p.m., Thursday and Friday 10 a.m. to 5:30 p.m. and Sunday noon to 4 p.m.

 Marysville — The Norwesco Pioneers Telephone Museum, 1709 Grove St., Marysville is open 10 a.m. to 2 p.m.
 Tuesdays or by appointment.
 Call 360-653-0717.